Welcome to Buckton Fields

 Q. How are the needs of existing residents being considered?

 We recognise the implications of delivering the right infrastructure for the local community and the need for a high quality, sustainable development.
-Ensign has undertaken an extensive consultation process to ensure it fully understands the housing and socio-economic needs of the local communities in Northampton and Daventry.
-The feedback received has been taken into consideration and used to help shape the outline planning application for the site and respond to the identified long terms needs of the community.
+Ensign has undertaken a public consultation process to ensure it fully understands the housing and socio-economic needs of the local communities in Northampton and Daventry.

 Q. Apart from housing, are there any other intended uses for the site, e.g. retail/commercial?